 - Storage model—The storage model is different.
-In the cloud, you don’t use a file system (they exist, but it’s a good idea to not use them).
+In the cloud, you don't generally use a file system (they exist, but they do not scale well).
 Instead, object storage (accessed via HTTPS) is an inexpensive storage solution for large quantities of imagery.

 - Elasticity and pay-for-use cost model—The cloud is elastic and scalable.
-Scale up and scale down as required; you don’t have to purchase the infrastructure, just rent it.
+You can scale up and scale down as required; you don't have to purchase the infrastructure, just rent it.
 You only pay for the storage and computing power you use.

-- Security—Security in the cloud involves different considerations from local or enterprise storage.
+- Security—Security in the cloud involves different considerations from public, local, or enterprise storage.
 Cloud storage is designed to be accessed anytime, anywhere, and supports a broader set of users and applications.
 Given this, there are many security models to protect your data and limit access.

-- Test and scale—One way to take advantage of the cloud’s elasticity is to test and scale.
-In an enterprise environment, you often plan your infrastructure implementation, deciding up front how many servers, and so on, you’ll need and purchasing them.
-In the cloud, you start out small, test, and then increase capacity if you want to make it bigger (or decrease to make it smaller).
+- Test and scale—One way to take advantage of the cloud's elasticity is to test and scale.
+In an enterprise environment, for example, you often plan your infrastructure implementation, deciding and purchasing how many servers you need upfront.
+In the cloud, you start out small, test, and then increase capacity if you want to make it bigger (or decrease it to make it smaller).

-It’s important to remember that the cloud is not a good solution for all organizations.
+It's important to remember that the cloud is not a viable solution for all organizations.
 It will improve some things and make others more complicated.